Alchemist-X/howcryptoworksbook/Chapter_08_MEV.md

 The system worked like creating a separate, organized auction house for our market resellers.
 Instead of everyone shouting bids in the main marketplace (causing chaos for regular shoppers), the resellers could submit sealed bids to market managers who would choose the most profitable arrangement.
 This reduced the chaos in the main marketplace while sophisticated actors could still compete for MEV opportunities.

 **The Transition to Proof-of-Stake**: When Ethereum moved to proof-of-stake in September 2022, the entire MEV landscape needed rebuilding.
 Flashbots developed **MEV-Boost**, an open-source middleware that provides **out-of-protocol Proposer-Builder Separation (PBS)**.
 This expanded the builder-validator relationship introduced earlier into a full competitive marketplace via **relays**.
-Today, approximately 85-95% of Ethereum blocks are built via MEV-Boost.[^2] Note that this is distinct from **enshrined PBS**, which remains in development and research phases.
+Today, approximately 85-95% of Ethereum blocks are built via MEV-Boost.
+Note that this is distinct from **enshrined PBS**, which remains in development and research phases.

 This process is facilitated by trusted entities called relays.
 Relays act as a neutral escrow and auctioneer: builders send them full blocks, and the relay verifies their validity and bid.
 The relay then forwards only the block header and the bid to the proposer.
 The proposer chooses a header without seeing the block's contents, preventing them from stealing the MEV opportunity.
 This reliance on a small number of trusted relays, however, introduces its own centralization and censorship concerns, as the choice of which relays to trust can determine which transactions are included in blocks.